man > perlhacktips(1)

 done to avoid memory leaks.
 If you don't have control over when it gets freed, you'll

-need to make the copy in a mortal scalar, like so:
+need to make the copy in a mortal scalar, like so

 Problematic System Interfaces

-that deal with strings generally take a pointer to the first byte and either a length
+strings generally take a pointer to the first byte and either a length or a pointer to

-or a pointer to the byte just beyond the final one.
+the byte just beyond the final one.

-And this is the reason that many of the C library string handling functions should not
+And this is the reason that many of the C library string handling functions should not be

-your code may seem to work, until one day a "NUL" comes along.
+may seem to work, until one day a "NUL" comes along.

 Here's an example.
-It used to be a common paradigm, for decades, in the perl core to
+It used to be a common paradigm, for decades, in the perl core to use

-one of.
+of.
 As long as "c" isn't a "NUL", it works.
-But when "c" is a "NUL", "strchr"
+But when "c" is a "NUL", "strchr" returns a

-segfault or a security issue when the caller uses that end pointer as the starting
+security issue when the caller uses that end pointer as the starting point to read from.

 A solution to this and many similar issues is to use the "mem"-foo C library functions

 instead.
-In this case "memchr" can be used to see if "c" is in "list" and works even
+In this case "memchr" can be used to see if "c" is in "list" and works even if

-calculate the length for you.
+length for you.
 See "String Handling" in perlapi.

-o malloc(0), realloc(0), calloc(0, 0) are non-portable.
-To be portable allocate at
+• malloc(0), realloc(0), calloc(0, 0) are non-portable.
+To be portable allocate at least

-instead use the various malloc wrappers.)
+the various malloc wrappers.)

-o snprintf() - the return type is unportable.
+• snprintf() - the return type is unportable.
 Use my_snprintf() instead.

 Security problems

 Last but not least, here are various tips for safer coding.
-See also perlclib for
+See also perlclib for libc/stdio

-libc/stdio replacements one should use.
+replacements one should use.

-o Do not use gets()
+• Do not use gets()

 Or we will publicly ridicule you.
 Seriously.

-o Do not use tmpfile()
+• Do not use tmpfile()

 Use mkstemp() instead.

-o Do not use strcpy() or strcat() or strncpy() or strncat()
+• Do not use strcpy() or strcat() or strncpy() or strncat()

-Use my_strlcpy() and my_strlcat() instead: they either use the native implementation,
+Use my_strlcpy() and my_strlcat() instead: they either use the native implementation, or

-or Perl's own implementation (borrowed from the public domain implementation of INN).
+Perl's own implementation (borrowed from the public domain implementation of INN).

-o Do not use sprintf() or vsprintf()
+• Do not use sprintf() or vsprintf()

-If you really want just plain byte strings, use my_snprintf() and my_vsnprintf()
+If you really want just plain byte strings, use my_snprintf() and my_vsnprintf() instead,

-Note that glibc "printf()", "sprintf()", etc. are buggy before glibc version 2.17.
+Note that glibc printf(), sprintf(), etc. are buggy before glibc version 2.17.
+They

-the %s and its operand are simply skipped without any notice.
+its operand are simply skipped without any notice.

 <https://sourceware.org/bugzilla/show_bug.cgi?id=6530>.

-o Do not use atoi()
+• Do not use atoi()

 Use grok_atoUV() instead. atoi() has ill-defined behavior on overflows, and cannot be